 If you wish to apply for an OSR grant, you should meet these eligibility criteria:

-- You must be the primary investigator and a leading author.
+- You must be a primary investigator and a leading author.

 - You must be an IUPUC enrolled undergraduate or graduate student.